 Between the sixth and fourth centuries BC, the Delphic oracle, regarded as the most trustworthy of all the oracles, was at its peak.
 It was delivered by the Pythia, the priestess, and interpreted by the priests of Apollo.
 Cities, rulers and ordinary individuals consulted the oracle, expressing their gratitude with great gifts and spreading its fame around the world.

-The oracle was believed to have successfully predicted events related to the Argonaut's expedition and the Trojan War.
-It was the oracle's fame and prestige that caused two Sacred Wars in the middle of the fifth and fourth centuries BC.
-In the third century BC, the sanctuary was conquered by the Aetolians, who were driven out by the Romans in 191 BC.
-In Roman times, the sanctuary was favoured by some emperors and plundered by others, including Sulla in 86 BC.
+The oracle was believed to have successfully predicted events related to the Argonaut's expedition and the Trojan War and it was the oracle's fame and prestige which caused two Sacred Wars in the middle of the fifth and fourth centuries BC.

-Excavations began in the 19th century but it wasn't straightforward in the beginning.
-The site had been occupied by the village of Kastri since medieval times and this had to be relocated before a systematic excavation of the site could be undertaken, a relocation resisted by the residents.
-The opportunity arose to relocate the village when it was substantially damaged by an earthquake.
+Excavations began in the 19th century but this wasn't straightforward.... the mediaeval village of Kastri had to be relocated before a systematic excavation of the site could take place; this relocation was resisted by the residents.
+The opportunity finally arose to relocate the village when it was substantially damaged by an earthquake.
 In 1893 the French Archaeological School removed vast quantities of soil from numerous landslides to reveal both the major buildings and structures of the sanctuary of Apollo and of Athena Proaea along with thousands of objects, inscriptions and sculptures.

 Four areas of the site have been reconstructed: the Treasury of the Athenians was fully reconstructed from the original materials by the French excavation team; the Altar of the Chians was reconstructed in 1959 by the Greek Archaeological Services; the Tholos and Temple of Apollo have had limited reconstruction.